Dog Bite Injury Cases

 Types of Dog Bite Injuries from Infection and Bacteria

-Dog bites can cause severe injury and the pictures are often worth a thousand words in these claims.
+Dog bites can cause severe injury, and the pictures are often worth a thousand words in these claims.
 So we all understand that dog bites can also cause physical injuries such as lacerations, puncture wounds, and fractures.
-But there are also infections and diseases that are caused by the bites.
+But some infections and diseases are caused by the bites.

-• Rabies: A virus that affects the brain and is commonly spread through the bite and saliva of an infected animal.
-Rabies is a serious disease that can be fatal if left untreated.
+- Rabies: A virus that affects the brain and is commonly spread through the bite and saliva of an infected animal.
+Rabies is a severe disease that can be fatal if left untreated.

-• Cellulitis is a type of bacterial skin infection that can be caused by dog bites.
+- Cellulitis is a type of bacterial skin infection that dog bites can cause.
 When a dog bites a person, bacteria from the dog’s mouth can be introduced into the wound, leading to an infection.
-Symptoms of cellulitis from a dog bite can include redness, swelling, and warmth around the bite, as well as fever and chills.
-In severe cases, the infection can spread to other parts of the body, leading to complications such as sepsis or abscess formation.
+Symptoms of cellulitis from a dog bite can include redness, swelling, warmth around the bite, and fever and chills.
+The infection can spread to other body parts in severe cases, leading to complications such as sepsis or abscess formation.

-• Pasteurella: This is a bacteria that is commonly spread through a dog bite wound.
+- Pasteurella: This bacteria is commonly spread through a dog bite wound.
 It can cause infections such as cellulitis, osteomyelitis, and septicemia.

-• MRSA (Methicillin-resistant Staphylococcus aureus): Staph infections that are difficult to treat with antibiotics.
-MRSA infections can be very serious and can lead to sepsis or even death.
+- MRSA (Methicillin-resistant Staphylococcus aureus): Staph infections that are difficult to treat with antibiotics.
+MRSA infections can be severe and can lead to sepsis or even death.

-• Tetanus: Getting a tetanus shot is tougher than people realize.
+- Tetanus: Getting a tetanus shot is more challenging than people realize.
 Tetanus is a toxin produced by a type of bacteria called Clostridium tetani.
 This toxin causes rigid paralysis in people and can be a problem in deep bite wounds.

 Types of Damages You Can Recover